Readit News logoReadit News

 It's not.
 At Ksplice we had a build farm and whenever a supported distro would release a new kernel, we would generate new .ko files for that kernel, usually within 24 hours.
 It was a lot of work, and very much specific to the Ksplice product.
 These days, between docker and DKMS, and limiting yourself to supporting a specific device, you'd have a much easier time of building a build farm to release a compiled .ko, if you were a hardware manufacturer that wanted to support that.

-MisterTea · a month ago
+MisterTea · 7 months ago

 > It would be neat if there was a standard interface for device drivers, similar to what POSIX does for user-space.